arangodb/docs/3.11/aql/invocation-with-arangosh.md

 You can only request the latest batch again.
 Earlier batches are not kept on the server-side.

+Notice that the cursor will not be automatically deleted because of the need to keep the latest batch cached for future use if the option is set to `true`.

 {% hint 'info' %}
 This feature cannot be used on the server-side, like in [Foxx](../foxx.html), as there is no client connection and no batching.